 It has officially been one week since Raja Ampat.
 I spent a stupid amount of hours for layover and delays, but well worth my dream trip.
 Although only 4 days of diving, it was soul satisfying to be back underwater.

-I was inspired meeting an independent Indonesian woman with a successful (in my eyes) scuba diving "shop".
+I was inspired by an independent Indonesian woman with a successful scuba diving shop.
 She is a strong 40 year old woman living the life she intended.
 Diving everyday is a choice out of pure joy, not financial obligations.
 She saw Raja Ampat on TV, decided she wanted to go, and 9 years later still living there and running a successful business....the only thing she misses from home is her momma.
 She talked about how Raja Ampat in prior years had so many whales passing through, but she hasn't seen a whale this year yet.
 She's had to move her business a couple times, but she possess a non-attachment and ability to pick up and start over attitude that I have too.
 I felt a sigh of relief for my future when I met her.

-Her business partner Sandy has a similar story.
+Her business partner has a similar story.
 He saw Raja Ampat on TV, decided to move from a landlocked city in Java to Bali to learn how to be a scuba diving instructor.
 He made his way to Raja Ampat and doing exactly what he wanted.

 We had a conversation about Indonesian's body structure and western body structures.
 Indonesian have a hard time floating, while my Dutch friend and I need 4kg weights to sink.
 I got a good laugh at Sandy's reenactment of trying to pass the floating test for his scuba license.